 The ties between Islam and poetry can be traced back to the days of the Prophet Muhammad, who said “Truly, in some poetry, there is wisdom.”
 There are many other references to the Prophet Muhammad and his followers reciting and writing poetry.
 Additionally, poetry existed as a strong form of tradition, communication, and entertainment throughout South Asia and the Middle East before Islam came into existence.
 For example, anashid is a form of sung poetry still very common in Islamic extremist groups that originated long before Islam.
+Anashid is also, of course, used in many traditional Muslim holidays, such as Eid and Ramadan, but it has also been utilized by some extremist groups.
 Although instruments are banned throughout Islamic extremist practices, a capella poetry recitations are prevalent and range from elaborate performances to impromptu battle songs.
 They act, in large part, as the backbone of the spirit of the Islamic State.

 Prevalence of Jihadi Poetry